 The column is the last monument erected in the Roman Forum.

-The reliefs of the arch are very much damaged, in particular those showing events of the Parthian wars, including the conquests of Edessa and Ctesiphon, the enemy's capital.
+The reliefs of the arch are greatly damaged, in particular those showing events of the Parthian wars, including the conquests of Edessa (Sanliurfa) and Ctesiphon, the enemy's capital.
 Other reliefs are in pretty good condition, either because they were buried in the ground or because they were not affected by the modifications which turned the arch into a medieval small fortress (there are four rooms inside the arch and a turret was built on its top) and later on into a storehouse of the cattle market.

 It is interesting to note that the reliefs of Colonna Trajana set a pattern for depicting a prisoner of war which was followed in this arch; although the column illustrated Trajan's Dacian Wars, whereas this arch celebrated wars against the Parthians, the prisoners made by Septimius Severus were portrayed in Dacian costumes.